PedroDelaRisso/ggGURPS/README.md

 This is being done as a side personal passion project as a means to study the stack used on my job.

-ggGURPS currently uses .NET 5 as the backend framework and the plan is to use VueJS with VueX as the frontend framework.
+ggGURPS currently uses .NET 5 as the backend framework and Svelte for the frontend.

 GURPS is an RPG system published by Steve Jackson Games.
 Its name means Generic Universal Role Playing System.
 It's a very complex and complete RPG system.